newcontext-oss/django-rest-json-api/README.rst

 `django_rest_json_api` provides the following for re-use in other DRF projects:

 `django_rest_json_api.serializers`
   Serializers implementing the various JSON API objects.
+This implementation currently defaults to using UUID's instead of DB pk IDs as the JSON IP resource ID and requires your models to have a ``uuid`` field.